 - Pour most of the water away and run the eggs (still in the pan) under cold running water to stop them cooking (this also stops the grey coating you sometimes get between the yolk and the white).

-- If the eggs heat the cold water, which they probably will, replace the water with more cold as necessary.
+- If the eggs heat the cold water, which they probably will, then replace the water with more cold water as necessary.

 - Once cold, peel the eggs and place them into the colander to dry.

 - Put the dry eggs into your clean dry jar, trying not to touch them.